foundry-rs/starknet-foundry/docs/src/testing/advanced/fuzz-testing.md

 ## Configuring The Fuzzer

-It is possible to configure the number of runs of the fuzzer as well as its seed either by a command line argument:
+It is possible to configure the number of runs of the random fuzzer as well as its seed too by a command line argument:

 ```shell
 $ snforge --fuzzer-runs 1234 --fuzzer-seed 1111